-These rules will have an immediate effect on all businesses in the supply chain such as individual sellers and marketplaces.
-All distance sellers within the EU or trading with the EU will need to redefine their VAT requirements after July.
-Find out all of your VAT requirements after July 2021 by using our free VAT assessment tool here.
+These rules had an immediate impact on all businesses in the supply chain, including individual sellers and marketplaces.
+All distance sellers within the EU or trading with the EU now need to redefine their VAT requirements.

-The VAT thresholds set by each country cause an enormous administrative burden for sellers and governmental organizations.
-The unified threshold will simplify the process of VAT reporting as one threshold of €10,000 will be used for all EU members.
+The VAT thresholds set by each country used to cause an enormous administrative burden for sellers and governmental organizations.
+The unified threshold aims to simplify the process of VAT reporting as one threshold of €10,000 will be used for all EU members.

 At the same time, the adoption of the new One Stop Shop (OSS) will help businesses register for VAT in only one Member State from which they can report VAT for all of their EU sales combined.